 Once we have identified those critical steps, we can now identify things that could stop her achieving those critical steps.
 We happen to call those risk.

 As a parent, falling is probably the most obvious one.
 Now, falling is a risk event.
 A risk event for us is the point at which you lose control.
-If I am walking along and I start toppling off, that's the point of lost control, and that is my risk event, falling risk.
-I'm going to stand a little bit back from here.
+If I am walking along and I start toppling over,that's the point of lost control, and that is my risk event, falling risk.

-She's just a seven year old human error.
-It rained last night, liquid has it slippery ground.
+She's just a seven year, so human error.
+It rained last night, liquid has made slippery ground.
 Moss on the rock to make it slippery, and so on.
 That's our root causes.
 As a result, we've gone all the way back from objectives through critical process through risk events to root causes.
 And then we think about how do we control that risk?

 I've given you six potential controls that we could use.
 From inspections to clean up, non-slip shoes, first aid.